-Has not operated such business because during on the process preparing the management and construction
+^{} Has not operated such business because during on the process preparing the management and construction

-Business entity of the Company and its Subsidiaries
+Business entity of the company and its Subsidiaries

-The Company mainly operates investment business and has the policy for separate the subsidiaries operation by type of business as following; energy business, food and drink business and asset management business.
-The Company appointed the Company's executives as to the directors of the subsidiary companies to define Company's mission, vision, and business strategies that could maximize the profitability of each business unit.
+The company mainly operates investment business and has the policy for separate the subsidiaries operation by type of business as following; energy business, asset management business and wholesale market business.
+The company appointed the company's executives as to the directors of the subsidiary companies to define Company's mission, vision, and business strategies that could maximize the profitability of each business unit.